-San Juan Regional Medical Center part of national heart care initiative
+San Juan Regional part of heart care initiative

 FARMINGTON — The San Juan Regional Medical Center recently became the only hospital in the state to offer a life-saving heart pump, and the medical center is taking part in a new initiative designed to study the effectiveness of the devices.